 They have expressed their support and agreement with the proposed redevelopment in a letter, which accompanied the application to the Regional Museums Fund, and have renewed their support for the developed design plans both in letters to Central Government and in support of the Resource Consent application.

 A Memorandum of Understanding has been agreed between Whanganui District Council, Te Rūnanga o Tupoho on behalf of Te Awa Tupua and the New Zealand Historic Places Trust to oversee and to advise on developments impacting on the Category 1 Sarjeant Gallery building.

-The post-tensioned strand strengthening methodology has been selected as the best option for the earthquake prone building.
+The ‘post-tension strand’ methodology has been selected as the best option for the Sarjeant Gallery.

 Whanganui District Council has:

-In order to mitigate the risk to the public, staff and collections due to the earthquake risk posed by the original Gallery and pending the redevelopment, Council decided on 20 December 2012 to temporarily relocate the Gallery and its collection to an interim location called Sarjeant on the Quay which is at 38 Taupō Quay.
+In order to mitigate the risk to the public, staff and collections due to the earthquake risk posed by the original gallery and pending the redevelopment, Council decided on 20 December 2012 to temporarily relocate the gallery and its collection to an interim location.
+This interim location was located at 38 Taupō Quay and is called Sarjeant on the Quay.

 The relocation was necessary due to the earthquake prone status of the Sarjeant Gallery posing a safety risk to staff and the public and the risk of damage to the collections.

-Relocating the gallery operation and the collection took 21 months.
+Relocating the gallery operations took 4 months and moving the Sarjeant Collection took 21 months.